Assistant Professor

 years: 2023 –

-Munia is an incoming Ph.D. student at USC from Bangladesh, who will be joining Khan lab in the Spring of 2023.
-She completed her BSc. and MSc. in Electrical and Electronic Engineering from Bangladesh University of Engineering and Technology (BUET) in 2018 and 2021, respectively.
-At BUET, she is presently appointed as an Assistant Professor.
-She has been engaged in research on nano-structured solar cells and phono-cardiogram sensors up until this point.
-At Khan lab, she is interested to work on optoelectronic and biophotonic sensors with the goal of making biomedical devices more efficient, affordable, and equitable.
-She is a mystery fiction enthusiast, who also loves to travel and experience different cuisines and music.
+Munia is from Bangladesh, and she joined the Khan Lab in Spring 2023.
+She completed her BSc and MSc in Electrical and Electronic Engineering from Bangladesh University of Engineering and Technology (BUET) in 2018 and 2021, respectively.
+At BUET, she is currently appointed as an Assistant Professor.
+Her previous research focused on nanostructured solar cells and phonocardiogram sensors.
+At the Khan Lab, she is interested in working on optoelectronic and biophotonic sensors, with the goal of making biomedical devices more efficient, affordable, and equitable.
+She is a mystery fiction enthusiast who also loves to travel and experience different cuisines and music.

 email: leikhang@usc.edu